Bad Credit? No Problem: 5 Ways You Can Still Buy a Home

-Perhaps your family knows better than a bank if you’re a good credit risk — and they may be more forgiving of an occasional late payment.
+The people who know you best would obviously know better than a bank if you’re a good credit risk — and they may be more forgiving of an occasional late payment.

 They also won’t charge you loan fees and can be more flexible about terms.

 And the advantages of borrowing from family for a home go both ways.
 Parents or siblings might appreciate making a decent return on their money compared to what’s available from savings accounts.

 Of course, that’s only if you’re extremely vigilant about your payments.
 No home-buying timeline is worth alienating the people closest to you.

 At the same time, there are also seller-financing options.
 This might be more elusive than borrowing from family, but if you have the wherewithal to research the types of seller financing (mortgage, lease option, contract for deed, etc.), you could deal directly with the current homeowners.
 Keep in mind, though, that you may pay a higher price overall and even a higher interest rate.